 Lybrate.com has a number of highly qualified Gynaecologists in India.
-You will find Gynaecologists with more than 32 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 34 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Kusum Sahni

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures